Need reliable electrical connections for your devices?

 - Through-Hole (THT): Pins go through holes in the PCB, often providing stronger mechanical anchoring.

-- Custom Pogo Pins: As a Customizable pogo pin manufacturer, we frequently design pins with specific lengths, shapes, spring forces, or materials to meet unique requirements.
+- Custom Pogo Pins: In many applications, these connectors are customized with specific lengths, shapes, spring forces, or materials to better address unique demands.

 How Do Magnetic Pogo Pin Connectors Enhance Usability?